 For the little who loves to accessorize: BanaBean

 BanaBean is a monthly hair accessory box for young ones who like styling with bows, headbands, clips, and more.
 The idea was started by moms and aunts who see style as a tool to build confidence, and the monthly curated box ($25 per month) is full of high-quality accessories paired with inspiring content to create bonding moments between mama and kiddo (and to ensure Instagram-ready hair at all times).

 For the Enviro-Mama: Ecocentric Mom

 Eco-minded moms (or those aspiring to be so) will love the concept of Ecocentric Mom , which offers three earth-friendly and distinct subscription boxes for women (and kids) in all phases of life.
-For $24 every other month, the bimonthly subscription boxes feature five to nine sustainable, organic products (some large sample sizes, some full-size) for yourself and your home.
+For $22 to $25 per month, the boxes feature five to nine sustainable, organic products (some large sample sizes, some full-size) for yourself and your home.
 Choose from the "Mom Discovery Box," appropriate for everyone from new moms to parents of teenagers; the "Mom-to-Be Discovery Box" if you're pregnant; or the "Mom and Baby Discovery Box" if your little one is 18 months or younger.

 For the Mom Who Does It All: POPSUGAR Must Have

 Full disclosure — we're obviously a little biased about the awesomeness of POPSUGAR's very own monthly subscription box ($40 per month).
 But give it a try, and you'll see why.
-No sample sizes here . . . everything in the Must Have box is full-size and covers a range of everything from cool new fitness products to the latest in beauty, accessories, and home accents.
-The goodies shown here are all of the contents of the July box, which had a little bit of everything a stylish and active mama needs during the dog days of Summer.
+No sample sizes here . . . everything in the Must Have box is full-size and covers a range of everything from cool new fitness products to the latest in beauty, accessories, and home accents (together over a $100 value).